 - Sampling during conditioning must be done so that the composite sample contains portions of cleaned seed from each bag in the lot.
-Approved methods are: - (1) Automatic mechanical devices which intermittently draw a representative, composite sample as each seed lot is conditioned. - (2) Portions of cleaned seed drawn intermittently by hand as seed is conditioned to form a composite representative sample for each lot.
+Approved methods are: - Automatic mechanical devices which intermittently draw a representative, composite sample as each seed lot is conditioned. - (2) Portions of cleaned seed drawn intermittently by hand as seed is conditioned to form a composite representative sample for each lot.

-BULK SEED LOT CERTIFICATION
+BULK SEED LOT CERTIFICATION/BULK SEED SALES CERTIFICATE

 - A. General.
-Bulk seed lot certification involves the certification of seed which is stored in containers with capacities larger than 3 bushels. - B. Eligibility.
+Bulk seed lot certification involves the certification of seed which is stored in containers with capacities larger than 3 bushels.
+All field and seed standards applying to bag seed apply to bulk seed. - B. Eligibility.
 Only the Certified class of seed may be certified in bulk lots.
-Producers and wholesale buyers must have received prior approval from the Certification Manager. - C. Sales Limitation.
+Producers and wholesale buyers must have received prior approval from the Certification Manager.
+Both buyer and seller need to be Association members. - C. Sales Limitation.
 Bulk seed is limited to a maximum of two sales only.
 These sales constitute the movement of bulk lotted seed from an approved producer to a retail consumer or through an approved wholesale buyer to a retail customer. - D. Lot Size.
 Maximum lot sizes for sampling are listed on page 6.
 Bulk containers which hold more than the maximum must be sub-lotted for testing purposes.
 Certification approval will be based on the lowest laboratory test when a container is sub-lotted. - E. Sampling.
 All bulk seed lots must be sampled by the producer while filling the bulk container and check sampled by an Association inspector.